bevuta/snom-phonebook/README.md

-To configure your snom phone to make it use of this application, see http://wiki.snom.com/Category:HowTo:Minibrowser#Keypad-_Triggered and put in the input field whatever you putted in your configuration as *base-url*.
+To configure your snom phone to make it use of this application, see http://wiki.snom.com/Category:HowTo:Minibrowser#Keypad-_Triggered and put in the input field whatever you've put in your configuration as *base-url*.

 ## Handlers